 He is currently Chair of the National Development Team for Inclusion and a trustee of MHA.
 He chaired Carers Trust from 2012-15 and is now its Vice President.

 He is in demand as an independent improvement, reform, efficiency and policy expert, speaker and columnist on social care and health.

 Maggie McGrath has extensive experience as a public service transformation and efficiency specialist, with a particular interest in developing and improving children's services.
 She has extensive experience in developing, improving and managing children's services; health and social care integration; and corporate productivity/efficiency programmes.

 She is creative and highly regarded, with a rare combination of social care values and business rigour.
 She is a registered social worker, with qualifications in business, programme and project management.

-She has experience of working in cities, counties and London Boroughs in England and in a newly established Health and Social Care Partnerships in Scotland.
+Following a career in local authority children's services, she co-founded Acainn Ltd and has delivered a range of programmes and projects in cities, counties and London Boroughs in England and in a newly established Health and Social Care Partnerships in Scotland.

 Recently, she has led the programme to establish four Regional Adoption Agencies across London and pan-London collaboration with the provider sector, in addition to other cross-London projects.

 She developed and delivered a complex Children's Services Transformation Programme for Nottinghamshire.